-Divorce is complicated, and each divorce has its own unique set of circumstances.
-When contemplating divorce, you likely experience a flood of emotions and questions about what the process entails and how your future will unfold.
+Every divorce has its own unique set of circumstances.
+When contemplating divorce, you likely have questions about what the process entails and how your future will unfold.

-At Law Office of Kathryn Figueredo Fowler, we have been helping individuals throughout Williamson County and the surrounding area navigate the divorce process for more than 25 years.
-The following are some of the common questions we hear from our clients as we work with them.
+At the Law Office of Kathryn Figueredo Fowler, we have been helping individuals throughout Williamson County and the surrounding area navigate the divorce process for more than 30 years.
+The following are some common questions we hear from our clients as we work with them.

 Do I need to show fault to file for divorce?